 Rockford Drug & Alcohol Rehab, Detox & Treatment Resources

 Rockford, Illinois is the third largest city in the entire United States, area-wise, and has long been an industrial epicenter and one of the integral cities along the rust belt.
 Founded in the mid 1800s, Rockford was in a prime location for manufacturing, trading and the rise of the industrial revolution.
-In the 1970s and 1980s, Rockford saw a significant decline, just as many of the major cities, such as Youngstown, Ohio, did along the rust belt.
+In the 1970s and 1980s, Rockford saw a significant decline, just as many of the major cities have along the rust belt.
 Rockford is still a major city with a rich history and a plethora of cultural and artistic attractions and events.
 Whether you’re visiting or living in Rockford, there are plenty of great things to see and do.

 You’re not alone in this struggle.